profSeeger/seeger5880-2026/docs/tasks/2a-pdf.md

 ---
 title: "2a QGIS PDF"
-permalink: /tasks/2a/
+permalink: /tasks/2a-pdf/
 ---

 There are some contents here for task 2a.
-Note error in perma link
+Note error in perma must match nav link